Michigan Stags: Media coverage

 The Stags' radio station was WWJ 950.
 Gary Morrel was play-by-play announcer while Norm Plummer handled color commentary.
-(At least one broadcast had only two sponsors mentioned: Nolwood Chemical, a company owned by the Stags' owners, and the Stags themselves.)
+At least one broadcast had only two sponsors mentioned: Nolwood Chemical, a company owned by the Stags' owners, and the Stags themselves (with the unexciting slogan, "Watch the new hockey action!").

 Michigan played just one game on local television: the season opener against the Indianapolis Racers, broadcast live from Indianapolis on WXON Channel 20.
 Detroit radio icon Vince Doyle called play-by-play and former Red Wing Marty Pavelich was the color commentator.
-The Stags won the game, 4–2, but few saw it; the Stags were up against game five of the 1974 World Series.
-Eight other games were scheduled to be televised but money became a problem by mid-November, especially after Michigan lost 11 of their next 12 following their season-opening win.
+The Stags won the game, 4–2, but few saw it as they were up against game five of the 1974 World Series, which was airing locally on WDIV.
+Eight other games were scheduled to be televised but money became a problem by mid-November, especially after the Stags lost 11 of their next 12 games following the season-opening win.

-After the relocation, a radio deal was made with most Blades games being on WBAL-FM (now WIYY-FM) and about 8 on WBAL (AM).
-No Blades games appeared as far as can be determined on local television.
+After the relocation, a radio deal was made with most Blades games being on WBAL-FM (now WIYY-FM) and about eight on WBAL (AM).
+No Blades games are known to have been played on local television.